Dietary Guidelines After Bariatric Surgery

 Drink plenty of liquids: Aim for 48-64 ounces (six to eight 8-ounce glasses) of fluids daily.

-Fruit juices (diluted): Fruit juices may need to be diluted at first to prevent probable nausea and diarrhea.
+Dilute fruit juices: initially to prevent potential nausea and diarrhea..
 You can opt for diluted or light juices sweetened artificially.
-However, given to the high calorie content, limit ingestion to 2 cups per day.
-You can also go for Apple, Grape or Cranberry juices.
+However, given the high-calorie content, limit ingestion to 2 cups per day.
+You can also go for Apple, Grape, or Cranberry juices.

 Keep an eye on how your stomach is recovering: It’s common to experience periodic nausea or vomiting while your stomach heals.
 During this stage, maintaining hydration is crucial.